ayeshafalak/hq/README.md

-This is a Website for an NGO.
+This is a Responsive Website for a NGO.
 It is implemented using HTML,CSS, Javascript and Bootsrap.